emyarod/node-srutils/README.md

 ### config

 Create a configuration file which contains OAuth credentials.
-Follow the prompts and provide the required information (client key, client secret, and refresh token).
+Follow the prompts and provide the required information (client key, client secret, and optional refresh token).
 For more information on obtaining the required credentials, you can visit https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps and https://not-an-aardvark.github.io/reddit-oauth-helper/ for more information.

 ```
 node-srutils config